-What could cause a double engine failure?
+What could cause a double engine failure on a passenger jet?

 Birds can be very hazardous to aircraft.
 Flying through a flock of geese caused both engines to fail on US Airways Flight 1549 in 2009 that subsequently landed in the Hudson river in New York.
 A similar incident occurred in 2008 when Ryanair flight 4102 suffered around 90 individual bird strikes when flying through a flock of starlings on final approach into Rome Ciampino airport.
 Despite losing both the 737’s engines, the crew managed to land the aircraft on the runway.
 The aircraft was written off.
 There is a little a pilot can do to avoid birds other than try to manoeuvre the aircraft around them, but they often seen to late to attempt this.

 It sounds difficult to believe, but it has happened.
 When there has been a problem with an engine, there have been examples of the crew shutting down the wrong engine as a result, leaving both engines failed.
 It’s not actually that difficult to do, especially when factoring in all the stresses and information sources.
 A famous example of this was the British Midland Flight 92 crash at Kegworth where 47 people died.
 Airlines have updated their procedures as a result and the engine shutdown process is now carefully monitored by both pilots.